Helping Get You Maximum Compensation Since 1955

 New Jersey Traumatic Brain Injury Lawyers

 Traumatic brain injury is caused by an impact to the head that interferes with the normal functioning of the brain.
-This can affect the mental abilities of a person such as thinking and learning.
+It can affect a person’s mental abilities, such as thinking and learning.

-Falls are responsible for the majority of traumatic brain injury incidences for people of all ages.
-However, people aged 75 and above top the list of those hospitalized with these kinds of injuries to the brain and at times, deaths have also been reported.
+Falls are responsible for the majority of traumatic brain injury incidents for people of all ages.
+However, people aged 75 and above top the list of those hospitalized with these kinds of injuries to the brain, and at times, deaths have also been reported.

 Types of traumatic brain injuries

-According to doctors, a traumatic brain injury can be classified as mild, moderate or severe.
-These depend on whether the damage causes unconsciousness, the period the unconsciousness lasts and the magnitude of the symptoms.
-Even though most traumatic brain injuries are categorized as mild, they can have grave and long-term effects on a person.
+According to doctors, a traumatic brain injury can be classified as mild, moderate, or severe.
+These depend on whether the damage causes unconsciousness, the period the unconsciousness lasts, and the magnitude of the symptoms.
+Even though most traumatic brain injuries are categorized as mild, these personal injuries can have grave and long-term effects on a person.

 Two ways in which TBI is a menace to mental health

-Some of the permanent or long-term effects of TBI include unconsciousness, inability to recall the traumatic episode, confusion, difficulty learning and recollecting fresh information, difficulty in speaking intelligibly, wobbliness, lack of coordination and difficulties with vision or hearing.
-There are particular classes of traumatic brain injuries that may raise the probability of developing Alzheimer’s disease or a different form of dementia several years after the damage occurs.
+Some of the permanent or long-term effects of TBI include unconsciousness, inability to recall the traumatic episode, confusion, difficulty learning and recollecting fresh information, difficulty in speaking intelligibly, wobbliness, lack of coordination, and difficulties with vision or hearing.
+Particular classes of traumatic brain injuries may raise the probability of developing Alzheimer’s disease or a different form of dementia several years after the damage occurs.

 Symptoms of brain injuries